Art Gallery & Museum Lighting

 Lighting is all about culture experience.

 Perception is a unique special function of human beings.
-We can feel the richness of history form an antique, we can experience the elegance from a famous painting.
-All of these perceptions are not coming from the light itself, but the feeling are interrelated with the light.
-Because of the light, the beauty comes out.
+We can feel the history of an ancient antique and experience the elegance of a famous painting.
+All of these perceptions are not coming from the light itself, but the feelings are interrelated with the light.
+Because of the light, the beauty is showcased.
 When the lights are turned off, nothing can be felt.

-Poor lighting always creates poor exhibits to the visitors.
-Whether for a museum or an art gallery, it is important to increase well-known collections, but it is also important to optimize the lighting conditions and enhance the viewing experience, so that the audience could have a better enjoyment of art and culture at it's fullest potential.
+Improper lighting always creates a poor exhibit experience for the visitors.
+Whether for a museum or an art gallery, it is important to increase well-known collections, but also important to optimize the lighting conditions and enhance the viewing experience so that the audience can enjoy art and culture at it's fullest potential.

-What do we must consider of the lighting to have the best presentation for an exquisite art?
-Uniform illumination, proper brightness, and suitable illumination angles, all of these factors could improve the the appreciating experiences.
-However, there is the most important factor we should not ignore.
-That is the color reproduction of the illumination source which is the “CRI” we usually use.
-The high CRI light source can accurately reproduce the colors, making the appearance of the artwork more vivid and conveying the best artistic experience to the visitors.
-However, high CRI LEDs which are promoted in the market is always just high value of Ra, which could not be the sufficient evidence to prove the good light quality.
-The best scientific way to distinguish the quality of the light is to evaluate the light at spectral level.
+What must we consider in lighting to have the best presentation for an exquisite art?
+Uniform illumination, proper brightness, and suitable illumination angles, all of these factors could improve the appreciating experiences.
+However, the most important factor is the color reproduction of the illumination source (we primarily use “CRI”).
+The high CRI light source can accurately reproduce the colors, making the appearance of the artwork more vivid and conveying the best artistic experience.
+However, high CRI LEDs are promoted in the market as just a high value of Ra.
+This is not sufficient evidence proving high light quality.
+The best scientific way to distinguish the quality of the lighting is to evaluate the light on spectral level.

-Photochemical damage (Fading) and photomechanical damage (Structural damage) will be caused by artificial lighting.
-So, avoiding exposure the art or antique under the light will be the best solution for preservation is to refrain from placing art, specifically antiques, under direct light where they are overexposed.
+Photochemical damage (fading) and photomechanical damage (structural damage) will be caused by artificial lighting.
+The best solution for preservation is to refrain from placing art, specifically antiques, under direct light where they are overexposed.
 Unfortunately, this runs counter to the exhibition missions of museums and galleries.
-The lighting design of museums and art galleries should not only consider how to bring the best appreciating experience to the present visitors, but also consider how to pass the best appreciating experience as long as possible.
-We hope our next generation also have the opportunity to appreciate what we have now.
+The lighting design of museums and art galleries should not only consider how to provide the best experience to their visitors, but also consider how to maintain the best experience for as long as possible.
+We hope our next generation will have the opportunity to appreciate the art and history we have now.
 Therefore, proper “preservation” is also an important factor to consider in lighting design.

-In terms of the best appreciation, the traditional Incandescent light source might be the best choice since the closest spectral shape to the natural light.
-Colors of the art can be accurately reproduced.
-However, a large amount of heat will be radiated at the meanwhile when the light comes out.
+In terms of the best representation, a traditional Incandescent light source might be the best choice since the closest spectral shape to the natural light.
+The colors of the art can be accurately reproduced.
+However, a large amount of heat will radiate when the light comes out.
 The heat radiation will accelerate fading of the painting and other colored artifacts.
-So, it is the worst choice for preservation by using incandescent light.
+So, incandescent light is actually the worst choice for preservation.

 LED lighting technology is the best alternative light source in this respect.
-LED almost emit no infrared radiation which is the main reason for generating the heat.
+LED almost emits zero infrared radiation which is the main reason for generating the heat.
 Therefore, from the perspective of preservation of art, LED light source will be the best choice.

 In terms of energy saving, LED lighting has many advantages over traditional light sources.
-First, LED is the most efficient lighting device at present.
-To achieve the same illumination demands , LED uses less electricity than traditional ones.
-Second, LED has the longest lifetime than traditional lamps too.
-The average lifetime of the LED lighting product in the market can reach 50,000 hours or more now.
-LED can be used for 18 years when it was continuously turned on for 8 hours per day,.
-Saving electricity and reducing maintenance costs, LED lighting has become the best choice for gallery and museum.
+First, LED is the most efficient lighting device presently.
+To achieve the same illumination demands, LED uses less electricity than traditional ones.
+Second, LED offers longer lifetime compared to traditional light sources.
+The average lifetime of the LED lighting product in the market can reach 50,000 hours or more.
+LED can be used for up to 18 years when it was continuously turned on for 8 hours per day, saving electricity and reducing maintenance costs.
+LED lighting has become the best choice for gallery and museum.

 Full spectrum, up to 98 CRI LED solution with the wavelength span from 380 nm to 780 nm.